 What’s the difference between a variable mortgage and a fixed-rate mortgage?

 There are a few different types of mortgages.
 A fixed-rate mortgage means just that – your interest rate will remain fixed, or the same, for the period of your loan.
-A variable rate means the rate fluctuates according to the Bank of Canada rates.
-To determine which is better for you, it’s best to speak to a qualified (and knowledgeable) mortgage broker, and also discuss your long term plan with your home/mortgage.
+A variable-rate means the rate fluctuates according to the Bank of Canada rates.
+To determine which mortgage is better for you, speak to a qualified (and knowledgeable) mortgage broker and discuss your long-term plan with your home/mortgage.

 What does it mean when a home has a “for sale by owner’ sign?